dradtke/allegro_tiled/README.md

 This library adds support for [Tiled](http://www.mapeditor.org/) maps to the [Allegro](http://alleg.sourceforge.net/) game library.
 It is more or less functional, but is not quite yet ready for prime time.

+Currently, the following is supported:

+1. Orthogonal maps.
+2. Zlib compression and base64 encoding.
+3. Tile "flipped" flags, both vertically and horizontally.

+The following is not yet supported:

+4. Isometric maps.
+5. Other compressions and encodings (everything allowed by Tiled will, eventually, be supported).
+6. Objects.

 Compiling the Library
 =====================